jenniferyik/CIND820_Capstone-Project/01_F&B_Menu_Engineering_and_Performance_Dashboard/README.md

 ---

 ## Menu Engineering Action Framework
-Based on menu engineering classification, the dashboard supports the following business actions:

 ### ⭐ Stars (High Popularity, High Profitability)
 - Actively promote and feature on the menu